 >>Read more about the oldest republic in the world.

 Andy and I went to Liechtenstein shortly after I moved to Germany.
 Our apartment was still undergoing a few remaining renovations, and we needed a break.
 Once we got out of the capital city of Vaduz, the country was very charming and beautiful.
+We’re normally city people, but being up in the quiet mountains of Liechtenstein was really nice.

 >>Read Andy’s post about Liechtenstein beyond Vaduz.